S-Bahn vs U-Bahn: What’s the Difference and How to Use Them

 Identifying Stations:

-When approaching a station, look for signs indicating whether it is an S-Bahn or U-Bahn station.
-The signage typically features the system’s logo, which is an “S” for S-Bahn or a “U” for U-Bahn, followed by the station name.
-Pay attention to these signs to ensure you are entering the correct system.
+If going towards a station, look for indicators indicating whether its an S-Bahn or U-Bahn station.
+Signage is usually a logo such as an “S” for S-Bahn or a “U” for U-Bahn and station name.
+Listen to these signs to verify that you have entered the right system.

 Boarding and Exiting: